faisalazam/YNaMi/readme/upgrade-springboot-to-3.1.2-readme.md

 ### Fix

-Fix for this problem in my setup/environment was just to add the latest versions for the above mentioned maven plugins in the [pom.xml](../pom.xml) file.
+Fix for this problem in my setup/environment was just to add the latest versions for the above-mentioned maven plugins in the [pom.xml](../pom.xml) file.

 </details>